How to Make an Easy Rag Quilt

 It's time to clip into the seam allowances of your quilt to encourage fraying when the quilt is washed.

-I use the Heritage snips shown above.
-They're available from many sources.
+Heritage snips are the scissors shown above.
+They're available from many sources, including Amazon.

 Make clips straight into every seam allowance, spacing them 1/4" to 3/8" or so apart and stopping before you reach the seam.
 Be careful to clip in only one direction at seam intersections.
 Clipping in two directions in those areas removes chunks of fabric, resulting in gaps along frayed edges.